mvranic/kubeless-apl-demo/README.md

 Use *docker PowerShell session*.

-Change directory to place where is cloned https://github.com/mvranic/kubeless.git .
+Change directory to place where https://github.com/mvranic/kubeless.git is cloned.

 Change directory to folder where is Kubeless APL runtime defined:
 ```